petedavisdev/petedavis.dev/_notes/blog.md

 ## Who is VuePress for?
  - What is VuePress?
- - When you not use VuePress?
+ - When you should not use VuePress?
  - Who is VuePress for?
- - Alternatives to VuePress...
+ - Checklist (

 ## How to get started with VuePress
  - Use a template